Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 9.1.
 Requirements

-Drivers of University vehicles are required to observe all city and state traffic regulations and are personally responsible for penalties incurred for violations thereof.
+Drivers of University vehicles are required to observe all local and state traffic regulations and are personally responsible for penalties incurred for violations thereof.

 Drivers must notify their supervisors, or for contractors their contract managers, no later than the next working day if they are charged or cited with a civil or criminal violation while driving a University vehicle.